Author: Maria Doreuli

 In order to complete Chimera I had to force myself to forget about everything I knew from before.
 Designing it required a different mindset then the one I was used to when designing a text family.
 And since then I use this design process all the time.
 Whenever I work on a logo or a typeface, neutral or not, I start sketching.
 Often, a more extravagant sketch calms down with time.
 While if you take off from a bland design it is nearly impossible to bring character to it and then you start spinning ideas out of thin air and introducing weird details.

 At the bottom you can see one of the sketches that I developed into a typeface CoFo FlicFlac.
-It is modular typeface, but the module is so simple and bold that it makes it tricky to design complex shapes.
+It is a rounded modular font, but the module is so simple and bold that it makes it tricky to design complex shapes.

 The reason why I am showing this is that suddenly I saw a few examples of people using the same DNA in their designs.
 I am not sure if this Ф is an invention of mine, but it most certainly became a reference for designers—the new logo of the design factory space Flacon in Moscow by Shuka Design and the Ф created by Mark Kholodaev.